- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 - Infrastructure: Gameye runs across 21 providers with automatic failover.
 Multiplay ran on Unity-managed infrastructure — single operator.

 Unity Multiplay Game Server Hosting was the dedicated server fleet orchestration layer within Unity Gaming Services.
 It provided fleet management, autoscaling, and a server SDK for lifecycle management — all tightly integrated with Unity Matchmaker.
-Multiplay's strengths were deep Unity ecosystem integration, fleet-based scaling, and a familiar dashboard for Unity developers.

-What changed vs. what didn't
+What changed and what stayed the same?

 - Multiplay Game Server Hosting